 Research costs are expensed as incurred.
 An intangible asset arising from development expenditure on an internal project is recognised only when the Group can demonstrate the technical feasibility of completing the intangible asset so that it will be available for use or sale, its intention to complete and its ability to use or sell the asset, how the asset will generate future economic benefits, the availability of resources to complete the development and the ability to measure reliably the expenditure attributable to the intangible asset during its development.
-Following the initial recognition of the development expenditure, a review of activity will be conducted on a project by project basis, and the cost model will be applied, requiring the development asset to be carried at cost less any accumulated amortisation and accumulated impairment losses.
+Following the initial recognition of the development expenditure, the cost model will be applied requiring the asset to be carried at cost less any accumulated amortisation and accumulated impairment losses.
 Any expenditure so capitalised is to be amortised over the period of expected benefits from the related project.
 No such expenditure has yet been capitalised by the Group.